emaynard10/Mapping_Earthquakes/README.md

 ![Screen Shot 2022-07-09 at 4 10 52 PM](https://user-images.githubusercontent.com/99676466/178124430-53629612-a52f-46c6-97f9-0717d31373ea.png)

 The next map style selection is the satellite view.
-The legend is color coded to show different sizes of earthquakes and there are popups when an earthquake is clicked:
+The legend is color coded to show different sizes of earthquakes and there are popups when an earthquake is clicked revealing the location and magnitude:

 ![Screen Shot 2022-07-09 at 4 25 11 PM](https://user-images.githubusercontent.com/99676466/178124506-77a4eded-fd26-437a-a02e-2295ae11a868.png)

 And the third style is the dark view.
 There were not very many major earthquakes in the last 7 days so that particular layer is not that interesting.
+When a user hovers over the layers in the upper right corner they are able to make their selections.

 ![Screen Shot 2022-07-09 at 4 11 09 PM](https://user-images.githubusercontent.com/99676466/178124465-880b29bf-0437-4c02-bce3-a143596a76bc.png)